-The ADOC was interviewed and confirmed that the home could not find the DOS charting that was initiated on a specific date in May 2017; however they found one that started on eight days later.
+The ADOC was interviewed and confirmed that the home could not find the DOS charting that was initiated in May 2017; however they found one that started towards the end of May 2017 and related to a another incident.

 The home failed to ensure that the staff documented resident #061's responsive behaviours on the DOS monitoring sheet.
-(561)

-D) Resident #005's plan of care was reviewed and indicated that they had a history of a specific infection, was at high risk for falls, and had a cognitive impairment.
+D) Resident #005's plan of care was reviewed and indicated that they had a history of a specific infection, was at high risk for falls, and had a cognitive impairment with a Cognitive Performance Scale (CPS) score of 4/6.

 Review of the clinical record revealed that the resident had responsive behaviours; however these behaviours had increased in the month of March and April 2017.
-The behaviours.
-The progress notes for a specific date in February 2017, indicated the resident was exhibiting responsive behaviours.
-On a specific date in March 2017, the resident continued to have increasing responsive behaviours.
+The progress notes indicated the resident was exhibiting specific responsive behaviours.
+On three (3) specific dates in March 2017, the resident's behaviours escalated.
 The Electronic Medication Administration Record (EMAR) for the month of March 2017, was reviewed and indicated that medication was ordered by the physician as needed (PRN) and was given to the resident on three specific dates and times in March 2017.
-The medication was also given a number of times in the month of April 2017.

-The progress notes indicated that the resident had responsive behaviours and on two specific dates in April 2017, the resident was discovered by a PSW had fallen.

-On a specific date in April 2017, a referral was done to the Behaviour Supports Ontario (BSO).
+The progress notes also indicated that the resident had additional responsive behaviours on two specific dates in April and a PSW found the resident when they had fallen on three specific dates in April.
+It was on one of the specific dates in April that the resident's fall had resulted in an injury and was assessed for a specific infection.
+On a specific date in April 2017, a referral was made to the Behaviour Supports Ontario (BSO).

-On another date in April 2017, the resident fell again and injured themselves.
-Upon arrival at the hospital the resident was assessed for possible infection and the laboratory results confirmed the infection.

-Interview with the registered staff #107 indicated that it was the expectation that a physician was called and an order obtained for samples for testing of residents that displayed increased behaviours and were cognitively impaired.
-Increased behaviours could be a sign or symptom of an infection.
-Resident #005 had a history of infection and had exhibited increased responsive behaviours.
-Interview with the DOC and ADOC on May 29, 2017, confirmed that resident #005 was unable to express their needs or communicate.
-They also confirmed that resident #005 had a history of infections and if residents displayed symptoms of restlessness registered staff were expected to get an order for a sample to be tested.

 Pursuant to section 153 and/or section 154 of the Long-Term Care Homes Act, 2007, S.O.
-2007, c.8
+2007, c.
+8

-Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L.O.
-2007, chap.
+Aux termes de l'article 153 et/ou de l'article 154 de la Loi de 2007 sur les foyers de soins de longue durée, L. O. 2007, chap.
 8